FAQEUCyber Resilience Act

 The CRA requires a notification informing users that the product has reached the end of its support period where that is technically feasible.

-Must user instructions and support information remain available after placement on the market?
+Must CRA user instructions and support information remain available after placement on the market?

 Yes.